 From classic to comedy, circus or musical, you’ll find any type of show you want in Paris and around.
-Cyrano de Bergerac, Chicago the musical, How to become a Parisian in one hour…There are enough shows to please the family and friends.
+Cyrano de Bergerac, Chicago the musical, How to become a Parisian in one hour…There are enough shows to please everyone.
+If Operas and ballets are your thing head to Aulnay-sous-bois where they'll be retransmitting shows from the Metropolitan Opera of New-York.

 Take a look here if you are looking for more exciting events and shows near Paris center.

 French cinema has so much to offer that the company Lost in Frenchlation decided to promote it.
-Thanks to them, the Parisian international community gets to learn about French culture and meet each other.
+Thanks to them, the Parisian international community gets to learn about French culture and exchange about it with one another.

 Lost in Frenchlation was born when the co-founders Matt (who is Australian) and Manon (who is French) came to realise that the non-French speaking community in Paris (e.g. expatriates, international students, tourists, etc.) were excluded from enjoying an integral part of French culture – their cinema.
 It was impossible for the international community to enjoy the amazing French films that native Parisians were talking about because there wasn’t a single cinema in Paris that was showing them with English subtitles!
 This meant that people were still watching American films in Parisian cinemas and missing out on a golden opportunity to become even more immersed in Parisian culture by enjoying one of France’s greatest arts – cinema.